 Personal precautions, protective equipment and emergency procedures: Extremely flammable.
-Spillages of liquid product will create a fire hazard and may form an explosive atmosphere.
-Keep all sources of ignition away from spill/release if safe to do so.
+Spillage of liquid product will create a fire hazard and may form an explosive atmosphere.
+Keep all sources of ignition and hot metal surfaces away from spill/release if safe to do so.
 The use of explosion-proof electrical equipment is recommended.
 Beware of accumulation of gas in low areas or contained areas, where explosive concentrations may occur.
 Prevent from entering drains or any place where accumulation may occur.
-Ventilate area and allow to evaporate.
-Stay upwind and away from spill/release.
+Ventilate area and allowed to evaporate.
+Stay upwind and away from spill/release, isolate immediate hazard area and keep unauthorized personnel out.
 Avoid direct contact with material.
-For large spillages, notify persons down-wind of the spill/release, isolate immediate hazard area and keep unauthorized personnel out.
+For large spillages, notify persons downwind of the spill/release, isolate immediate hazard area and keep unauthorized personnel out.
+If the presence of dangerous amounts of hydrogen sulfide around the spilled product is suspected, additional actions may be warranted, including access restrictions and use of protective equipment.
 Wear appropriate protective equipment, including respiratory protection, as conditions warrant (see Section 8).
 See Sections 2 and 7 for additional information on hazards, handling and storage.

 Environmental Precautions: Stop spill/release if it can be done safely.
-Prevent spilled materials from entering sewers, storm drains, other unauthorized drainage systems, and natural waterways.
+Prevent spilled material from entering sewers, storm drains, other unauthorized drainage systems, and natural waterways.
 Use foam on spills to minimize vapors.
 Use water sparingly to minimize environmental contamination and reduce disposal requirements.
-If spill occurs on water, notify appropriate authorities and advise shipping of any hazard.
-Spills into or upon navigable waters, the contiguous zone, or adjoining shorelines that cause a sheen or discoloration on the surface of the water, may require notification of the National Response Center (phone number: 800-424-8802).
+If spill occurs on water notify appropriate authorities and advise shipping of any hazard.
+Spills into or upon navigable waters, the contiguous zone, or adjoining shorelines that cause a sheen or discoloration on the surface of the water may require notification of the National Response Center (phone number: 800-424-8802).

-Methods and material for Containment and Cleaning up: Notify relevant authorities in accordance with all applicable regulations.
+Methods and material for containment and cleaning up: Notify relevant authorities in accordance with all applicable regulations.
 Immediate cleanup of any spill is recommended.
 Dike far ahead of spill for later recovery or disposal.
 Absorb spill with inert material such as sand or vermiculite, and place in suitable container for disposal.
-If spilled on water, remove with appropriate methods (e.g. skimming, booms or absorbents).
+If spilled on water remove with appropriate methods (e.g. skimming, booms, or absorbents).
 In case of soil contamination, remove contaminated soil for remediation or disposal, in accordance with local regulations.

 Recommended measures are based on the most likely spillage scenarios for this material; however local conditions and regulations may influence or limit the choice of appropriate actions to be taken.
-All contaminated media used for the purpose of clean-up should be disposed of properly in accordance with all Federal, State, and Local regulations.